The Shocking Truth Behind Soaring HVAC Prices

 When there’s a shortage of goods, stores and warehouses will often have to ration their supplies.
 You’ve seen it in grocery stores when they limit how many items you can buy.
 Rationing also happens with HVAC parts supplies when warehouses tell us we can only have so many parts.
 That means it will take longer to get the parts needed to fix your HVAC system.

-- From the article: “They say because of a worker shortage, supply chain issues and some factories shutting down, manufacturers are not able to keep up with the demand of equipment and parts needed to fix HVAC systems.”
+- From the article above: “They say because of a worker shortage, supply chain issues and some factories shutting down, manufacturers are not able to keep up with the demand of equipment and parts needed to fix HVAC systems.”

 - Remember the toilet paper shortage last year?
 Several stores started limiting how many items each customer could buy.
-The same thing is happening in the HVAC business now.
+The same thing is happening in the HVAC business now, and it’s driving high HVAC prices.

 How Does This Affect You?